azarketa/Thermodynamics-theoretical-pills/source/05_Ideal_and_real_gases.md

 :class: note, dropdown
 When the ideal gas law is corrected by one term proportional to $1/v^2$ (to model attractions) and another that subtracts a finite volume $b$ (to model repulsions), the resulting expression becomes **cubic in specific volume** $v$.
 That is why most classical EOS — van der Waals, Redlich–Kwong, Peng–Robinson — belong to the family of **cubic EOS**.
-They are the simplest algebraic forms capable of reproducing the experimentally observed S-shaped $P$–$v$ curves near phase transitions while remaining solvable in closed form.
+They are the simplest algebraic forms capable of reproducing the experimentally observed S-shaped $p$–$v$ curves near phase transitions while remaining solvable in closed form.
 :::